Manuel de Falla: Legacy

-Falla's house in Granada is preserved as a biographical museum.
+Falla's home in Granada was a villa overlooking the city which has been preserved as a biographical museum.

+In the 1970s a concert hall, the Auditorio Manuel de Falla, was built on an adjacent site.
+The hall opened with a concert of works by Falla.
+It has since become the home of the City of Granada Orchestra.

 His image appeared on the Spanish 1970 100-pesetas banknote.

 A station on Madrid Metro's Line 10 is named after him.